junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### The AC3 presentation of TrueHD is always an automatic downmix of the TrueHD
 FALSE.
 It can be your custom downmix or even completely different content.
 2016 Atmos Demo where the AC3 track is just simply an announcer saying to switch your player to bitstream mode.

+### The 5.1 presentation of TrueHD is always an automatic downmix of Atmos
+FALSE.
+TrueHD can store a separate 5.1 presentation.
+This "multiple presentations" feature of TrueHD dates back to the 2000s.

 ### The DTS presentation of DTS-HD is always an automatic downmix of the DTS-HD
 TRUE.
 You can customize the downmix coefficients but sometimes there are weird constraints.